CP1404/XUTPracticals/prac_07/README.md

 # Practical 07 - Kivy

 **Note**: This is a fairly long practical, so allocate more than the usual time for it.
-There are a lot of demos to learn and copy from in <https://github.com/CP1404/KivyDemos>.
+There are a lot of demos to learn and copy from the provided `KivyDemos.zip` file

 If you're using your own computer, and you haven't already done so, please follow the setup instructions for installing Kivy at: